paleite/cursorrules/README.md

    - Combine Postchain queries/mutations with React Query for caching and data management.
 3. **Structure Query and Mutation Files**:
    - Group related queries and mutations by feature in separate files for modularity.
+4. **Monitor and Handle Errors**:
+   - Use QueryCache and MutationCache to handle errors and cache invalidation centrally, and consider using Sentry for error tracking if the codebase uses Sentry.

 ---